Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 Converted from Python to C++ with GPT4.
-Added Async and Parallel programming for extra speed
+Added Async and task parallelism for extra speed

 # Packages
 * opencv4.2.2020.5.26